 Don’t ignore excessive drooling.
 It’s a sign of squamous cell carcinoma, a common tumor that affects the mouth of cats.

 Granted, it’s normal for pets to drool.
-You’re
+You’re probably even used to it.
+Regardless, drooling more than usual is a bad sign.5

 In humans, fatigue indicates that something is wrong.
 It’s no different with cats.